intelligent-machine-learning/dlrover/docs/design/elastic.md

-# Elastic Training Design
+# Elastic LLM Training Design (Training with MS-Swift)

-## Overview
+## PyTorch LLM Scenario Overview

-This document introduces the elastic training design solution combining DLRover with DeepSpeed, focusing on solving issues such as checkpoint recovery, data re-partitioning, and optimizer state recovery in elastic scaling scenarios.
+This document introduces the elastic training design solution for large language model (LLM) training with PyTorch + DeepSpeed, focusing on checkpoint recovery, data re-partitioning, and optimizer state recovery in elastic scaling scenarios.

+Note: The "training elasticity" here is not the TensorFlow Parameter Server style of elasticity.
+We do not scale a central parameter server or push/pull model parameters dynamically; instead, we coordinate PyTorch worker group membership changes via rendezvous, then restore model and optimizer state from checkpoints.

-## Design Philosophy
+## PyTorch LLM Elasticity Philosophy

-### Basic Concepts
+### LLM Training Concepts

 - **job**: The entire training task
 - **node**: A physical instance or a container